jasonsturges/sqlite-dotnet-core/README.md

 # SQLite .NET 7 Console App
 .NET 7.0 Console Application using SQLite with Entity Framework and Dependency Injection

-This example shows how to incorporate ASP.NET concepts such as dependency injection within a console application using [VS Code](https://code.visualstudio.com/) on Mac OS X / macOS or linux targets.
+This example shows how to incorporate ASP.NET concepts such as dependency injection within a console application using [VS Code](https://code.visualstudio.com/) on macOS or linux targets.

 ![vscode](https://user-images.githubusercontent.com/1213591/106406012-9d305c00-63fd-11eb-98e0-c2a0fca08afe.png)